top of page

 The user research strongly supports the product market fit

-User Pain points that shaped the product
+User Pain points that

 Time Crunch